The below steps will ensure that Tricent has the required APIs and permissions enabled to work correctly on your Google Workspace domains.

 6.3 Validate that the Allowlisted domain is added.

 7. Send us your technical details

 7.1 Final step is to reply to the welcome email we sent you with the following five pieces of information:

-- Your 9-digit Google Workspace ID.
-You find it at admin.google.com/ac/security/ssocert.
-It is shown after the?idpid=suffix under SSO URL.
+- Your 9-digit Google Customer ID.
+You find it at https://admin.google.com/ac/accountsettings/profile.
 The ID is case-sensitive.

 - Your main Google Workspace DNSDomain.You find it at admin.google.com/ac/domains/manage.
 It is your Primary domain we are looking for.

 - The Super Admin accounts you want to be added to the Tricent tool when we onboard you.
 The format is user@domain

 - Your organization name.Your choice on this one.
 The name will turn up in various notification emails from Tricent.

 All data sent to us is handled in accordance with our DPA, which is available at tricent.com/legal.

 Once you've sent us your technical details, you've done your work here.